Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

-\paragraph{Monolayer Chern insulator}For monolayer Chern insulator decorations, there are two chiral Luttinger liquid with chiral central charge $c_-=1$ on each surface of the open cubic, located at diagonal and off-diagonal segments across the center.
+\paragraph{Monolayer Chern insulator} When considering monolayer Chern insulator decorations, each surface of the open cubic exhibits two chiral Luttinger liquids with a chiral central charge of $c_-=1$.
+These liquids are located at the diagonal and off-diagonal segments across the center.

-\paragraph{Kitaev's $E_8$ state}There are two chiral Luttinger liquid with $K$-matrix (\ref{K-matrix E8}) on each surface of the cubic (vertical and horizontal links across the center), each of them has chiral central charge $c_-=8$.
+\paragraph{Kitaev's $E_8$ state} On each surface of the cubic (vertical and horizontal links across the center), there are two chiral Luttinger liquids characterized by a $K$-matrix given by (\ref{K-matrix E8}).
+Each of these liquids possesses a chiral central charge of $c_-=8$.